 ; Interpolant: (not (and (and (= u1 u2) (or (not (= s1 s2)) (= t1 t2))) (not (= v1 v2))))

 - Duality-based Interpolation for Equalities and Uninterpreted Functions.
+To appear in FMCAD 2017.
 Alt, L., Hyvärinen, A. E. J., Asadi, S., and Sharygina, N.

 - Controlled and Effective Interpolation.
 Alt, L.